 Funded by the Administration on Community Living, the Delaware Assistive Technology Initiative (DATI) helps Delawareans find and try tools that support learning, communication, personal care, employment and leisure pursuits.
 DATI raises awareness of assistive technology (AT) through community events, such as health fairs and exhibits, and offers training to people with disabilities, families and professionals.
 DATI also operates several programs that help people acquire the tools they need.

-Every county in Delaware has an ATRC that houses a vast inventory of equipment, software and toys, from communication devices and items that support people with vision and hearing loss to modified eating utensils and textured playthings.
+Delaware ATRCs house a vast inventory of equipment, software and toys, from communication devices and items that support people with vision and hearing loss to modified eating utensils and textured playthings.
 Visitors to DATI don’t need to know exactly what product they are looking for—they just need to describe what they’d like to be able to do more quickly, safely or independently, and DATI specialists will help them explore a variety of solutions.
 The centers, listed here, are open to the public and services are free to all Delaware residents.

 DATI Central Site and New Castle County •